Puumanamana/CoCoNet/docs/source/example-workflow.rst

 Analysis workflow
 -----------------

-Here is an example for running CoCoNet from the raw reads to final bins.
-Here, we assume that you have paired-end illumina reads available in the :code:`data/` directory.
+Here we present a full pipeline example for running CoCoNet from the raw reads to final bins.
+We assume that you have paired-end illumina reads available in the :code:`data/` directory.
 Each sample is named with the convention :code:`<sample>_R{1,2}.fastq.gz`.

 Trimming